anet-be/lua-yottadb/docs/lua-yottadb-ydbdocs.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 Initialize ydb and set blocking of M signals.
-If ``signal_blocker`` is specified, block M signals which could otherwise interrupt slow IO operations like reading from user/pipe.
+If ``signal_blocker`` is specified, block M signals which could otherwise interrupt slow IO operations like reading from stdin or a pipe.
-Also read the notes on signals in the README.
-Note: any calls to the YDB API also initialize YDB; any subsequent call here will set ``signal_blocker`` but not re-init YDB.
 Assert any errors.
+See also the notes on signals in the `README <https://github.com/anet-be/lua-yottadb#signals--eintr-errors>`_.

+*Note:* any calls to the YDB API also initialize YDB; any subsequent call here will set ``signal_blocker`` but not re-init YDB.

 * ``signal_blocker``:
   (*optional*)
-  specifies a Lua callback CFunction (e.g. ``yottadb.block_M_signals()``) which will be
+  Specifies a Lua callback CFunction (e.g. ``yottadb.block_M_signals()``) which will be
-  called with parameter false on entry to M, and with true on exit from M, so as to unblock YDB signals while M is in use.
+  called with its one parameter set to false on entry to M, and with true on exit from M, so as to unblock YDB signals while M is in use.
-  Setting ``signal_blocker`` to nil switches off signal blocking.
+  Setting ``signal_blocker`` to ``nil`` switches off signal blocking.

-  Note: Changing this to support a generic Lua function as callback would be possible but slow, as it would require
+*Note:* Changing this to support a generic Lua function as callback would be possible but slow, as it would require
 fetching the function pointer from a C closure, and using ``lua_call()``.

 :Returns: